davidanagy/Combining-the-DSA-Con-and-Bylaws/README.md

 # Combining-the-DSA-Con-and-Bylaws
-Combining the DSA Constitution and Bylaws into a single document
+The purpose of this project is to combine the DSA Constitution and Bylaws into a single document.
+This is to reduce complexity and eliminate redundancies in the original documents.